top of page

 The adjective 'parsimonious' has its etymological origins in Latin.
 It is derived from the Latin word 'parsimonia,' which is a combination of 'parsus' (meaning 'frugal' or 'thrifty') and 'monia' (meaning 'condition' or 'quality').
 Thus, 'parsimonia' conveyed the idea of a quality marked by frugality or thriftiness.
 As it transitioned into English, it became 'parsimonious,' describing a person or behavior characterized by extreme frugality and an unwillingness to spend money or resources generously.
 The etymology of 'parsimonious' effectively captures its historical association with the quality of extreme thriftiness and reluctance to expend resources, emphasizing its role as an adjective used to describe individuals who are particularly sparing in their financial or resource management.

-Quiz: Find the meaning of the adjective parsimonious:
+Find the correct meaning of the adjective parsimonious:

 Try Again!